ducanhpham0312/zeevision/backend/README.md

 - Open the file and navigate to the type/query you want to update.
 - Update the type / query with correct fields.
 - Under `/backend`, run `./run_gqlgen.sh` to update query in automatically generated files (`generated.go`, `models_gen.go`, `schema.resolvers.go`).
 DO NOT manually update those files (except `schema.resolvers.go` as the functions here create the query itself).
-- Run the backend again `./run_api.sh` and open the playground to test the new changes.
+- Open the playground to test the new changes.